“It is the mark of an educated mind to be able to entertain a thought without accepting it.”– Aristotle

 My senior year, I broke up with my long-term girlfriend and decided that my days of being in a relationship were over.
 I was going to have fun, be me, and not care what anyone thought.
 I was going to enjoy my last year with no regrets.
 I made more friends that year than the previous 3 years from different fraternities and sororities (I was a GDI), different walks of life, different parts of the world, different races and religions, and I had more girls ask me out than I ever thought was possible.
 Authenticity.

-Yes, I was a bad student on paper.
+Yes, I was a mediocre student on paper.
 (I’m still disappointed in myself about that.)
 Yes, I wish I would have been more disciplined from age 18-22.
 Yes, I wish I would have been able to see my athletic ability reach its potential.
 But, am I disappointed I went to college?
-Hell no!
+Heck no!
 I can write, read, communicate, analyze, evaluate, adapt, overcome and strategize as well as anyone I know.
-College helped me figure me out by metaphorically throwing my feet into the fire and making me learn how to deal with the heat without getting burned.
-College was an irreplaceable gift, even though, it was not the gift that most people expect from that type of investment.
+College metaphorically threw my feet into the fire and made me learn how to deal with the heat without getting burned.
+College was an irreplaceable gift; even though, it was not the gift that most people expect from that type of investment.
 The return on investment was far greater than any job could have given me.
 Although I didn’t test well in the classroom, I learned how to be tested and survive before I had to do it in the real world.

 Interested in Coach Rogers’ Book on College Recruiting?
 You can find it here: https://coachmattrogers.com/book/